Taos Pueblo: Architecture

 At the time of the Spaniards' initial contact, Hernando de Alvarado described the pueblo as having adobe houses built very close together and stacked five or six stories high.
 The homes became narrower as they rose, with the roofs of each level providing the floors and terraces for those above.

 The buildings at Taos originally had few windows and no standard doorways.
 Instead, access to rooms was through square holes in the roof that the people reached by climbing long, wooden ladders.
 Engelmann Spruce logs (or vigas) supported roofs that had layers of branches, grass, mud, and plaster covering them.
 The architecture and the building materials were well suited for the rigors of the environment and the needs of the people in the Taos Valley.

 The first Spanish-influenced architecture appeared in Taos Pueblo after Fray Francisco de Zamora came there in 1598 to establish a mission, under orders from Spanish Governor, Don Juan de Oñate.

 Main structure

 Pueblo de Taos — north side structure, circa 2005.

 The north-side Pueblo is said to be one of the most photographed and painted buildings in North America.
 It is the largest multistoried Pueblo structure still existing.
 It is made of adobe walls that are often several feet thick.
 Its primary purpose was for defense.
-Up to as late as 1900, access to the rooms on lower floors was by ladders on the outside to the roof, and then down an inside ladder.
-In case of an attack, outside ladders could easily be pulled up.